QuestionsContact Guinn Baker

 - Breaks down social boundaries and lays groundwork for collaborative dialogues.

-News from our 2015 trip to Israel:
+Reflections from our 2017 trip to Israel:

 Your support allows us to provide a great opportunity for the students.
 Please consider making an online donation to support Minds In Motion.